nonzzz/vite-plugin-compression/README.md

 > Why vite-plugin-compression2

-- `vite-plugin-compression` has minimal dependencies and better performance.
+- `vite-plugin-compression2` has minimal dependencies and better performance.

 > Can i custom the compression algorithm?